YJonmo/PhysicsSummer/ADC_DAC/Readme.md

 ## Files

-- ADC_DAC_Pi.py: Library adaptation of the DAQT7_Objective library for the Raspberry Pi.
+- ADC_DAC_Pi.py: Pure Python library adaptation of the DAQT7_Objective library for the Raspberry Pi.
+Achieves a sample rate of 12 kHz.

+- ADC_DAC_PiC.py: C version of the library adaptation using a Python wrapper.
+Achieves a sample rate of 30 kHz.

+- ADCTest.py: Test for the ADC_DAC_Pi library.

+- ADCTestC.py: Test for the ADC_DAC_PiC library.

+- ABE_ADCDACPi.c: C library to interface with the ADC_DAC module.

+- ABE_ADCDACPi.h: Header file for the C library.

 ## Raspberry Pi Installation